dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 ![Hierarchical netlist in gVim](../images/image13.png)

-As we can see, the hierarchy of the code is still preserved.
+As seen above, the hierarchy of the code is still preserved.
 This is an example of hierarchical synthesis.

 ---